When you start talking about goals, one method that comes up in some conversations is vision boards.

 Look at magazines to cut out words that describe how you want to be or what you want to feel.
 You can even write them in big, bold, colorful letters.

-Quotes are great sources of mindset formation and effectively express an idea or experience in its entirety, making them great vision board ideas.
+Quotes are great sources of mindset formation and effectively express an idea or experience in its entirety, making them one of the great examples of vision boards.
 No matter what the context in which the words were originally said, the impact of a good quote is timeless.

 Choose quotes that give rise to intense and accurate thoughts that match the state or experience you wish to arrive at.
 These can be from your role models, favorite authors, teachers, or even something out of a song.
 You can even add poems if they speak to you and your future goals.

 Research suggests that they can minimize anxiety, stress, and defensiveness associated with threats to our sense of self while having positive neuro-psychological effects and keeping us open to improvement.

 Create affirmations that start with “I am” and challenge beliefs about money, success, ability, and skill.
 Write affirmations that go beyond what you think is possible and change the “cannot” to “can.”

 Here are some affirmations you might find useful: 10 Positive Affirmations for Success that will Change your Life